Zequez/logseq-vault/pages/Team Pages.md

 - Hello team!
-This idea has been consolidating in my mind for a few days already and I'm turned on about it.
+This idea has been consolidating in my mind for a few weeks already and I'm turned on about it.
 I want to get your perspective to see if it's of any value.
-For me the value is catalyzing team collaboration by creating a digital space where team members can co-create and play with their information.
+For me the value is creating team collaboration possibilities by creating a digital space where team members can co-create and play with their information.
 - Here is a test proposal for what I'm being called to create:
 	- I'm proposing to create for your own team or gameworld a digital toolbox for collaboratively sharing information and co-creating a team website and gameworld gameboard.
 		- It works like this: